 Are you a landlord in Virginia who needs to stay up to date on the requirements of the Fair Housing Act?
 As a real estate professional, it is your duty to ensure renters receive equal access to housing opportunities regardless of their backgrounds.

-You should be aware of all the fair housing laws set in place by the Fair Housing Act (FHA) and any additional fair housing laws that have been implemented in Virginia to provide those who rent from you with a safe, comfortable living space.
+You should be aware of all the fair housing laws set in place by the Federal Fair Housing Act (FHA) and any additional fair housing laws that have been implemented in Virginia to provide those who rent from you with a safe, comfortable living space.

 What Is the Fair Housing Act (FHA)?